FIND A TOUR

 Overview

 We love the wide-screen scale of the Scottish Highlands.
 Great heather-covered moors roll into a broad, blue horizon.
 Ruined castles stand watch over silvery lochs.
 There’s a wonderful wildness to it all.
 But for all of that sweep and solitude, it’s the close-ups of local life that we remember best.
 You’ll meet the shepherd whose choreographed collies steer a flock with fluid grace.
 We walk with a naturalist along a windswept North Sea estuary famous for its salmon runs.
-And we’ll also introduce you to fascinating folks like the cashmere weavers of Elgin…the whisky aficionados at an artisanal distillery…and the groundskeepers who manicure a 600-year-old golf course to within a micron of perfection.
+And we’ll also introduce you to fascinating folks like the cashmere weavers of Elgin…the whisky aficionados at an artisanal distillery…and a shepherd with his team of collies in the Highlands.
 Throughout, you’ll spend your nights in lovely country house hotels, and enjoy a wide range of walks from canal towpaths to Edinburgh’s lively High Street.
 We suspect you’ll join our honorary clan of travelers who count the Scottish Highlands as one of their favorite destinations ever.

 Classic Journeys provides unbeatable access to experiences around the globe.”